uviclibraries/podcasting/editing-audio.md

 - Somewhere else in your audio track, where there is a gap in speaking, click on the timeline and then select **Edit -> Paste** to insert the copied clip.
 - You can also copy voice, music, or background “silence" audio from another track and paste it into your main podcast interview audio track.

-> NOTE: the locations of buttons in Audacity's interface vary from version to version and system to system (i.e., Windows, Mac, or Linux).
+> **NOTE**: the locations of buttons in Audacity's interface vary from version to version and system to system (i.e., Windows, Mac, or Linux).
 If you do not find what you are looking for, rely on the main menu to copy/paste.

 <button onclick="toggle('gif2')">Show / Hide Animation </button>
 <div id="gif2">